 Wild dolphins must maintain natural behaviors to thrive in the wild.
 The wild dolphins you encounter are not trained dolphins in an aquarium.
-Although dolphins are naturally curious, their curiosity should not be misinterpreted as "friendly" behavior.
-If a dolphin approaches you in the water, do not engage, follow, or otherwise interact with the animal.
-Allow it to pass by undisturbed and maintain its natural behaviors.
+Although dolphins may seem curious, many of their behaviors are often misinterpreted as “friendly” when they actually are, in fact, signs of disturbance or aggression.
+If a dolphin approaches you in the water, do not engage, pursue, or otherwise interact with the dolphin, and take immediate steps to move away.

 Six Reasons Why You Should Not Swim with Wild Spinner Dolphins

 Would you swim with wild spinner dolphins if you knew that they were trying to sleep?